mattlevine22/randomK_experiment/README.md

-#  Make sure you have the master file in:
-raw_data/master_file.pkl

-# To make summary data (this is only necessary after a new experiment, and it will take 30 minutes), run:
+# To make summary data (this is only necessary after a new experiment, and it will take 30 minutes):
+* Make sure you have raw_data/master_file.pkl
-python make_summary_data.py
+* Run python make_summary_data.py
 # This creates the following files in ./summary_data:
 * targets.csv